eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 ```
     http://localhost:3000
 ```

+### Getting & Loading a Google Font into the Next.js app

 8. I then, went to [Google Fonts](https://fonts.google.com/), searched for the Raleway font, selected it, and clicked the following to add the styles: